dlang-tour/core/public/content/en/multithreading/thread-local-storage.md

 # Thread local storage

-The storage class `static` allows declaring objects which are initialized just once.
-If the same line is executed a second time, the initialization is just omitted.
+The storage class `static` allows declaring objects which are initialized only once.
+If the same line is executed a second time, the initialization will be omitted.
 Every thread will get its own
 `static` object (*TLS - thread local storage*) and won't be able to read or modify another thread's